nikolai-momot/thirdfort/README.md

 Use the Postman collection to test the endpoints

-Place user's ID into the 'userId` header of the request to access that user's notes
+Place user's ID into the `x-user-id` header of the request to access that user's notes

 Note: Users have been pre-created: their IDs are `1` for `nikolai` and `2` for `thirdfort`.